-There's so much to do in Las Vegas besides gaming, but if this is your first time in town, you almost have to play a little.
-Many hotels offer free lessons for novices - the Golden Nugget among them.
-While you're downtown, check out the assortment of restaurants and bars that make up the Fremont East District and the new Container Park, made entirely of shipping containers; and be sure to drop by the historic El Cortez and the all-new elegant Downtown Grand hotel.
+Don’t forget to check out the assortment of restaurants and bars that make up the Fremont East Entertainment District.
+While you’re there, stop by the Downtown Container Park, made entirely of shipping containers; and be sure to drop by the historic El Cortez and the all-new Circa Resort & Casino.